rowantran/MovieTrailerSite/README.md

 The class will automatically retrieve other data about the movie and display it.

 ## Usage
+### Creating your own website
-To create the webpage, you must use the MovieApp class from the app module and supply it with a list of movies.
+To create your own webpage, you must create a MovieApp class from the app module.

+The MovieApp() constructor takes one argument, which should be a list.
-This list should be a two-dimensional array, where each row contains the title and the video ID.
+This list should be a two-dimensional list, where each row contains the title and the video ID.
 Once the app is created, call its render_to_file function with a filename to render the HTML.

+### Viewing demo/project
+To view the included project using the MovieApp class, simply run `python app.py`.
+This will render a file to the build/ folder.